Enarb1/Fundamentals-Projects/README.md

-This are projects during  SoftUni Fundamentals Module
+That are projects during  SoftUni Fundamentals Module